Insights from Former TBS Host Yuko Aoki on Nurturing Imagination and Embracing Life’s Lessons | FRIDAY DIGITAL

 Harvesting rice with her children.
 Being in contact with nature is also a valuable experience (courtesy of Ms. Aoki).

-One of the experiences Aoki had with his sons was a vegetable garden.
+One of the experiences Aoki practiced with her sons was gardening.

 Analog work is also instructive.